layouts-css/tailwindcss-plugin/README.md

 ##### Options

-Note: To make things easy and consistne t Figured layout sets css the following overrides which can be configured off if need be :
+Note: To make things easy and consistant ayout-css sets css the following overrides which can be configured off if need be :

 ###### Html and Body elements maximum a height and width